justDoIt1314/Anomaly_Detection_Code/README.md

 Link：https://pan.baidu.com/s/1HATgbyw3x_6pVeSH2RBrfw
 Fetch Code：urhz

 Initial anomaly detection methods, including PCA-Rec and iForest, are implemented by scikit-learn.
-Since PCARec and iForest only handle eigenvectors, the video frames should be transferred into them.
+Since PCA-Rec and iForest only handle eigenvectors, the video frames should be transferred into them.
 More specifically, we use the last connection layer of a pre-trained ResNet-50 to extract the features
 ## Training
 * The training and testing codes are based on prediction method